anomalylabs/boolean-field_type/docs/general.md

 #### `label`

-Return the label representation of the value.
+Returns the label representation of the value.

     // Twig Usage
     {{ entry.example.label|raw }}